User experience is one of the most important aspects of any online business or online marketing strategy.

 The biggest problem you’re likely going to face as you update your website is a disconnection between your old URL structure and your new URL structure.
 In a perfect world, you would maintain an identical URL structure, thereby preventing the possibility of a discrepancy, but then you probably wouldn’t need to be updating your site in the first place.

 There’s one critical danger here, which can have a rippling effect that permanently damages your domain authority and crashes your ranks.
-Your URLs have history with Google, and Google likes links with history.
-Its search engine algorithm has come to expect your site to be in a very specific structure and a very specific order, and when it goes to crawl your new site, if it doesn’t see what it expects to see, it triggers a red flag.
+Your URLs have history with Google or other search engines, and Google likes links with history.
+Its search engines algorithm has come to expect your site to be in a very specific structure and a very specific order, and when it goes to crawl your new site, if it doesn’t see what it expects to see, it triggers a red flag.
 Historical links, with lots of credibility, that suddenly disappear in favor of entirely new links can wreak havoc on your domain authority, putting you in the same position as a site for a brand that just launched.

 Fortunately, there is a simple—but admittedly painstaking—strategy you can use to ensure this outcome doesn’t occur.
 First, you’ll need to set up a Webmaster Tools account and crawl your site or use an alternative tool to generate a list of all the URLs found on your current website structure—and don’t forget about all your subdomains!
 Then, if you can, do everything you can to keep that link structure as similar as possible.